dankinsoid/VaporToOpenAPI/README.md

 All enums in your models must implement `CaseIterable`.

 ## Advanced Usage
-VaporToOpenAPI includes several advanced features that allow you to customize the generated OpenAPI documentation in various ways.
-Some of these features include:
+VaporToOpenAPI offers several advanced features for customizing your OpenAPI documentation:

 - `response`: This method is used to specify an additional response body for a Vapor route.
 It takes a variety of parameters, such as the status code, description, and response body type.
 - `groupedOpenAPI`: These methods are used to group Vapor routes together based on OpenAPI metadata, such as tags or security requirements.\